The following tracks are planned for the 2014 Technical Communication Summit.

-Content Development and Delivery
+Content Development & Delivery

 Writing, editing, and visual communication are the technical communicator’s core competencies.
 Sessions in this track should present best practices for developing clear and effective communication, provide practical information on using different media to communicate information, and address issues in writing for diverse audiences.
 Following content design and development, delivering that content when and where needed is critical.
 This track also explores issues in delivering existing content, with particular emphasis on systems and solutions for organization-wide publishing.

-Content Strategy and Design
+Content Strategy & Design

 Developing a comprehensive content strategy and selecting the appropriate design and architecture can improve the efficiency, usability, and quality of an organization’s technical content.
 This track explores issues in information design and system architectures for publishing, with particular emphasis on systems and solutions for organization-wide content strategy.

 Mobile platforms, including smartphones and tablets, have transformed the delivery of information and user assistance.
 Responsive design, social media, and technologies to facilitate community-driven content, such as wikis, also impact our approaches.
 Sessions in this track will explore the underlying technologies and design principles that make mobile content delivery effective.